imangR/bysykkel/README.md

 statistical analysis, and building machine learning models on Norwegian city bike data, by simplifying the task of getting the data.
-Indeed, the purpose of bysykkel is to minimize time spent on getting Norwegian city bike data, and lower the barrier to start analyzing the data.
+Indeed, the purpose of bysykkel is to minimize time spent on getting Norwegian city bike data, and lower the barrier to start analyzing it.

-The package name is the Norwegian word for “city bikes”, where *by* means “city”, and *sykkel* means “bike” (or “bicycle”).
+The package name, *bysykkel*, is the Norwegian word for “city bikes”, where *by* means “city”, and *sykkel* means “bike” (or “bicycle”).

 ## Installation